guardian/tagmanager/readme.md

 1. `./scripts/start.sh` This starts a webpack watcher in addition to running the application - The watcher will compile unminified code when it detects a change to the javascript.
 Refresh the webpage to see the new code.
 2. `./scripts/client-dev.sh` This scripts starts a [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html)
 alongside the application which provides Hot Reloading.
-Changes you make to code should be immedaitely visible in the browser
+Changes you make to code should be immediately visible in the browser

 Developing
 ==========